Reactions to the death of Elizabeth II: Republicanism

 The day after Elizabeth's death, Philip Davis, Prime Minister of The Bahamas, publicly said that a referendum on a Bahamian republic was "always on the table" for his administration.
 Among popular calls for the poll, he reiterated that willingness days later and Minister of Social Services Obie Wilchcombe expressed his desire for the nation to reject the monarchy.

 Elizabeth's death sparked some national debate in Canada around ending the monarchy, which was increasingly unpopular at the end of her reign.
-In October 2022, Quebec politicians refused to swear an oath of fealty to Charles III, and Bloc Quebecois leader Yves-Francois Blanchet called for severing ties with the monarchy entirely, casting it as "incredibly racist" and the relationship with Canada as "archaic" and "humiliating".
+In October 2022, Quebec politicians refused to swear an oath of fealty to Charles III, and Bloc Québécois leader Yves-François Blanchet called for severing ties with the monarchy entirely, casting it as "incredibly racist" and the relationship with Canada as "archaic" and "humiliating".
 In December, Quebec premier François Legault announced legislation to end the oath.

-A YouGov poll held on 11 September found that while a majority of Britons support the monarchy's continued existence, only 53% of 25–49 year-olds were in favour and that number dropped to 40% among 18–24 year-olds.
+A YouGov poll held on 11 September found that while a majority of Britons support the monarchy's continued existence, only 53% of 25–49-year-olds were in favour and that number dropped to 40% among 18–24-year-olds.

 Protests

 Two people were arrested in Scotland for public order offences after protesting against the monarchy and repeated instances of heckling against Prince Andrew, Duke of York during events related to the Queen's death.
 A Metropolitan Police deputy assistant commissioner said that "the public absolutely have a right of protest and we have been making this clear to all officers involved in the extraordinary policing operation currently in place and we will continue [to] do so".

 The Index on Censorship and advocacy group Liberty were both critical of the arrests made in Scotland and England (which was later reversed).

 A silent protest took place outside Cardiff Castle during the King's visit on 16 September.
 As well as placards calling for abolition of the monarchy, the protestors held flags with the emblem of Owain Glyndŵr.
 The protest was partly against the new King's immediate announcement that his eldest son would take the Prince of Wales title.
 It was led by various groups of trade unionists, republicans and Welsh nationalist groups, under the banner "Real Democracy Now".
 Former Senedd member Bethan Sayed (Plaid Cymru) was also to take part.

-After certain events and services, such as sports games, medical appointments and food banks, were cancelled or postponed after the Queen's death, some people in the United Kingdom took to social media to protest against the cancellations and disruption of essential services during the official ten-day mourning period.
+After certain events and services, such as sports games, medical appointments, and food banks, were cancelled or postponed after the Queen's death, some people in the United Kingdom took to social media to protest against the cancellations and disruption of essential services during the official ten-day mourning period.

-Human rights campaigners protested Britain inviting Crown Prince of Saudi Arabia Mohammed bin Salman to Elizabeth II's funeral.
+Human rights campaigners protested against Britain's inviting Crown Prince of Saudi Arabia Mohammed bin Salman to Elizabeth II's funeral.